Types of weathering

 It refers to exogenous (external) forces that affect.
 Weathering is of different types:

-A kind of physical is frosty weathering, which is also characteristic of subarctic climatic zones...
-Here water freezes not only in cracks, but also in capillaries, tearing apart the rock to a loose state.
+A variety of physical weathering is frosty weathering, which is also characteristic of subarctic climatic zones.
+Here, water freezes not only in cracks, but also in capillaries, tearing the rock to a loose state.

-Chemical weathering...
+chemical weathering.
 This is the destruction of rocks when they interact with chemically active elements (oxygen, carbon dioxide, organic acids).
 This type of weathering is especially noticeable in rocks containing iron - they are covered with a brown crust.
-Main areas the globe where a similar process takes place, are tropical latitudes.
+Main areas the globe where a similar process occurs are tropical latitudes.
 Here, rocks are destroyed by rainwater with chemically active elements dissolved in it.

-This type of weathering is characterized by the accumulation in lakes and: bauxite, phosphorite, cobalt, sedimentary iron.
+This type of weathering is characterized by the accumulation in lakes and: bauxites, phosphorites, cobalt, sedimentary iron.

-Organic bleaching...
-It proceeds under the influence of living organisms, which crush rocks with plant roots and acid during the decomposition of plant and animal residues.
-Animals, making passages and holes in, loosen it.
-Some marine molluscs drill holes in the rugged coastal cliffs.
-Mosses and lichens produce acids that dissolve rocks.
+organic weathering.
+It proceeds under the action of living organisms, which crush rocks with plant roots and acid during the decomposition of plant and animal remains.
+Animals, making moves and holes in, loosen it.
+Some marine mollusks drill holes for themselves in solid coastal rocks.
+Mosses and lichens secrete acids that dissolve rocks.
 The main result of organic weathering is the formation of soils.

-The rock mass, which has undergone destruction, forms the weathering crust - a loose layer that forms in the zone of water seepage.
-In hot weather and where conditions are most favorable for its formation, the weathering crust reaches 100-200 m and more, although its thickness is usually 30-60 m.
-Depending on, not only the thickness of the weathering crust is different, but also its composition.
+The rock mass, which has undergone destruction, forms a weathering crust - a loose layer that is created in the zone of water seepage.
+In hot weather and where conditions are most favorable for its formation, the weathering crust reaches 100–200 m or more, although its thickness is usually 30–60 m.
+Depending on the weathering crust, not only the thickness of the weathering crust is different, but also its composition.

-Invisible, inconspicuous forces of weathering, working from day to day, destroy rocks, near which large and small debris from boulders to sand accumulates.
-They roll, slide, slide along the slope, forming talus.
-They are usually shaped like a cone leaning against a slope.
-Gradually the talus grows in width and height, joins the neighboring ones, forming a trail of talus.
-The mountains seem to "sink" in heaps of rubble.
-The talus are formed more often in spring, when the snow melts, or in a quiet frosty one.
+Invisible, inconspicuous forces of weathering, working day after day, destroy the rocks, near which large and small fragments from boulders to sand accumulate.
+They roll, slide, slide down the slope, forming scree.
+They usually have the shape of a cone leaning against a slope.
+Gradually, the talus grows in width and height, joins with neighboring ones, forming a trail of taluses.
+Mountains seem to "sink" in piles of debris.
+Screes form more often in spring, when snow melts, or in quiet frosty weather.

-Weathering- a set of processes of physical and chemical destruction of rocks and their constituent minerals at the place of their occurrence: under the influence of temperature fluctuations, freezing cycles and chemical effects of water, atmospheric gases and organisms.
+Weathering- a set of processes of physical and chemical destruction of rocks and their constituent minerals at their place of occurrence: under the influence of temperature fluctuations, freezing cycles and chemical effects of water, atmospheric gases and organisms.

-Weathering occurs due to the combined effect of the agents (factors) of weathering from the hydrosphere, atmosphere and biosphere on the upper shell of the lithosphere.
-As a result, a weathering crust and weathering products are formed.
+Weathering occurs due to the combined effect on the upper shell of the lithosphere of weathering agents (factors) from the hydrosphere, atmosphere and biosphere.
+As a result, weathering crust and weathering products are formed.
 Weathering can penetrate to a depth of 500 meters.

-"Death Mountain" near the Cornish Park in Serovo in St. Petersburg
+"Mountain of death" near the park "Cornish" in Serovo in St. Petersburg

-There are several types of weathering, which can prevail to varying degrees:
+There are several types of weathering that can prevail to varying degrees:

 Physical or mechanical (friction, ice, water and wind);